 The current S-HAI agent has several limitations that can be addressed in future research.
 First, while our model considers multiple grounding likelihoods, it currently implements only a single schema.
 The S-HAI framework allows a straightforward extension from maintaining a mixture of grounding likelihoods to also maintaining a mixture over multiple schemas, thereby providing a more comprehensive account of the assimilation and accommodation processes envisaged by \citep{piaget1952origins}.
 Second, the model focuses primarily on schema learning and inference in the frontal cortex, based on probabilistic generative models that extend Hidden Markov Models (HMMs).
 This approach permits reproducing some key aspects of the neural coding of schemas in the frontal cortex, but cannot capture its full complexity.
+For example, although Level 2 representations in our model encode goals explicitly, neurons that generalize goal coding across blocks were not observed in the mPFC of the rodent study~\citep{el2024cellular}.
+Notably, however, goal-coding neurons that generalize across tasks have been reported in primates~\citep{Genovesio2012}.
+Whether a comparable form of abstract, task-general goal coding exists in the rodent brain remains an open empirical question.

-Future studies could explore biologically realistic implementations of HMMs \citep{kappel2014stdp} and more systematically investigate the mapping between these models and neural computations in the frontal cortex.
+Third, future studies could explore biologically realistic implementations of HMMs \citep{kappel2014stdp} and more systematically investigate the mapping between these models, the ``structured memory buffer'' model of \citep{el2024cellular}, and neural computations in the frontal cortex.
 Additionally, future work might extend S-HAI to provide a system-level model addressing schema-based processes beyond the frontal cortex, encompassing other relevant brain regions such as the hippocampus and entorhinal cortex.

 Finally, future work could investigate how schema-based mechanisms can be reused to support navigation in abstract, conceptual spaces.
 Recent studies suggest that the brain may rely on shared computational mechanisms for mapping and navigation in both physical and conceptual domains, with a central role played by the hippocampal–entorhinal system \citep{buzsaki2013memory,bellmund2018navigating,vigano2023mental,bottini2020knowledge,dong2024grid}.
 Understanding how schema formation and schema-based inference contribute to constructing and navigating such abstract cognitive maps could provide a unifying framework for explaining flexible cognition across spatial and non-spatial domains.